 Xerostomia is usually caused by the following:

-Drugs are the most common cause (see Table: Some Causes of Xerostomia); about 400 prescription drugs and many OTC drugs cause decreased salivation.
+Drugs are the most common cause (see table Some Causes of Xerostomia); about 400 prescription drugs and many over-the-counter (OTC) drugs cause decreased salivation.
 The most common include the following:

 Some Causes of Xerostomia

-The rise of illicit methamphetamine use has resulted in an increasing incidence of meth mouth, which is severe tooth decay caused by methamphetamine-induced xerostomia.
-The damage is exacerbated by the bruxing and clenching caused by the drug and by the heat of the inhaled vapor.
+The rise of illicit methamphetamine use has resulted in an increasing incidence of meth mouth, which is severe tooth decay and periodontal inflammation caused by methamphetamine-induced xerostomia.
+The damage is exacerbated by the bruxing and clenching caused by the drug along with elevated intake of sugary beverages and poor oral hygiene while under the influence of the drug.
 This combination causes very rapid destruction of teeth.

 Tobacco use usually causes a decrease of saliva.

 History of present illness should include acuity of onset, temporal patterns (eg, constant vs intermittent, presence only on awakening), provoking factors, including situational or psychogenic factors (eg, whether xerostomia occurs only during periods of psychologic stress or certain activities), assessment of fluid status (eg, fluid intake habits, recurrent vomiting or diarrhea), and sleeping habits.
-Use of recreational drugs should be specifically elicited.
+A history of use of recreational drugs should be taken.

 Review of systems should seek symptoms of causative disorders, including dry eyes, dry skin, rashes, and joint pain (Sjögren syndrome).